Analyze successful stores in existing markets

 - Close the details window and save the project.

-- On the ribbon, on the
+- On the ribbon, click the

-Map tab, in the
+Map tab.
+In the

 Inquiry group, click